techidaily/site-win11/source/_posts/revamping-admin-oversight-of-chromium-and-microsoft-edge-browsing-experience.md

  To determine the cause, turn off the Web Shielded feature.
 To do this, open**AVG antivirus Settings** and select**Basic protection** .
 Select the**Web Shield** tab, toggle the switch, and select**1 Hour** to temporarily turn off protection.

- Next, launch Task Manager (see[how to launch Task Manager](https://www.makeuseof.com/how-to-access-task-manager-on-windows-11/) ) and end services associated with the Chrome or Edge browser.
+ Next, launch Task Manager (see [how to launch Task Manager](https://www.makeuseof.com/how-to-access-task-manager-on-windows-11/) ) and end services associated with the Chrome or Edge browser.
 If the message vanishes upon relaunch, it is safe to assume that your antivirus web protection is responsible for the message.
 You can turn on your antivirus and the web protection feature now.

  If the issue persists, it is likely malware or adware triggering the message on your browser.
 To fix the problem, check the Registry Editor policies for the browser and remove any suspicious policies.